Integrating models and data to accelerate engineering

 - These sub-models of the phenomena are then used to build high-fidelity models of the full-scale process.

-- The model is used in steady-state and dynamic simulation and optimisation studies to achieve the project objectives.
+- The model is used in steady-state and dynamic simulation and optimization studies to achieve the project objectives.

 If necessary it is possible to deploy a variety of well-established techniques – for example, combining the physics and chemistry models derived above with Computational Fluid Dynamics (CFD) hydrodynamic information, or using population balance models – to take into account mixing and other effects introduced at larger scales.